vmware/cluster-api-provider-cloud-director/README.md

-# cluster-api-provider-cloud-director
+# Kubernetes Cluster API Provider Cloud Director

 ## Overview

-## Try it out

-### Prerequisites

-* Prereq 1
-* Prereq 2
-* Prereq 3

-### Build & Run

-1. Step 1
-2. Step 2
-3. Step 3
+The Cluster API brings declarative, Kubernetes-style APIs to cluster creation, configuration and management.
+Cluster API Provider for Cloud Director is a concrete implementation of Cluster API for VMware Cloud Director.

 ## Documentation

 ## Contributing

 The cluster-api-provider-cloud-director project team welcomes contributions from the community.
-Before you start working with cluster-api-provider-cloud-director, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
-For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).
+Before you start working with cluster-api-provider-cloud-director, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License